 Promoting responsible lending decisions: We collect personal and financial information from you and from credit reference agencies (CRAs) to help us to assess your ability to repay your loan with us.

-Such information includes your current and recent addresses, personal data about bank accounts, credit cards, mortgages and other agreements that involve a credit arrangement like utilities and communications contracts (including mobile and internet) and how you are meeting your payments obligations to these organisations and whether you have any court judgments.
+Such information includes your name, current and recent addresses, personal data about bank accounts, credit cards, mortgages and other agreements that involve a credit arrangement like utilities and communications contracts (including mobile and internet) and how you are meeting your payments obligations to these organisations and whether you have any court judgments.